kythe/kythe/kythe/go/extractors/gcp/README.md

 the failure message is the above error about "could not read Username".

 If you have verified that the repo name is spelled correctly, then you may be trying to access a private git repo.
-This is still possible, but you need to follow some extra steps.
+It is possible to clone out of a private git repo, but you need to follow some extra steps.
 This will involve using Cloud KMS, and the steps are described in this
 [Cloud Build Help
 Doc](https://cloud.google.com/cloud-build/docs/access-private-github-repos).
 This will involve adding extra steps to your `.yaml` file for decrypting a